Censorship in the Republic of Ireland: The Troubles: RTÉ and Section 31 of the Broadcasting Authority Act

 The United Kingdom operated similar rules between 1988 and 1994 covering eleven republican and loyalist organisations, but they were less severe than the Section 31 Order.
 For instance, British broadcasters could dub Sinn Féin speeches and interviews with an actor's voice, or subtitle footage.
 That was not possible in Ireland where O'Brien's Section 31 Order, which remained in place until 1994, specifically banned 'reports of interviews' with spokespersons for censored organisations.
 Moreover, British broadcasters were more liberal than RTÉ in defining when a person was a spokesperson for a censored organisation.
 They held that an MP like Sinn Féin President Gerry Adams or a Sinn Féin councillor could be interviewed about constituency business or in their private capacity.
 RTÉ would not allow this under any circumstances, a stance that caused a crisis in RTÉ in the early 1990s.
 In addition, the British censorship rules did not apply at election time, whereas they operated at all times in Ireland.

 Under severe pressure from successive governments, from approximately 1977 RTÉ extended Section 31 to censor all Sinn Féin members, not merely the Sinn Féin spokespersons specified in the Section 31 Order.
 This extension of the Order came to a head in the early 1990s.
 Sinn Féin member Larry O'Toole was not permitted to talk on RTÉ about a strike in Gateaux, a cake factory in Finglas, north Dublin, where O'Toole worked.
 He was informed in writing by RTÉ that his Sinn Féin membership was the reason for the censorship.
 O'Toole challenged what he contended was RTÉ self-censorship in the High Court.
 After the court found in O'Toole's favour in August 1992, RTÉ appealed the ruling that liberalised its Section 31 regime.
 Consequently, RTÉ were accused of appealing to be censored.
 RTÉ then lost in the Supreme Court in March 1993.

-In 1991, European Commission of Human Rights upheld the ban in case Purcell v.
+In 1991, European Commission of Human Rights upheld the ban in Purcell v.
 Ireland, though not unanimously.
 The Section 31 broadcasting ban lapsed on 19 January 1994 because it was not renewed by Minister for Arts, Culture and the Gaeltacht Michael D. Higgins, eight months prior to the August 1994 IRA ceasefire.
 The last person censored under the lapsing Order in January 1994 was Larry O'Toole, who was banned from appearing in a joint RTÉ/Channel Four programme on the Northern Ireland conflict, chaired by Channel Four's John Snow.
 The Channel Four production team wished to speak to O'Toole about his court victory.
 RTÉ would not permit this as O'Toole had been chosen as a candidate in European elections to be held five months later.
 RTÉ said O'Toole was therefore a Sinn Féin spokesperson, irrespective of the capacity in which he was to be interviewed or the proposed interview's distant relationship with a future election.